hortense667/nativemap/users_guide.md

    - Copy generated token and save in safe place
    - **Important**: This token will not be displayed again

-#### Step 3: NativeMap Settings
+#### Step 3: NativeTimeline Settings

 1. **Open Settings**
-   - Click "Settings" button in NativeMap
+   - Click "Settings" button in NativeTimeline

 2. **Enter GitHub Information**
    - Personal Access Token: Token obtained in Step 2